waiholiu/DoITGirlsCodingSession/README.md

 ## Fork this repo

-Go to https://aka.ms/DoITGirlsCodingSession and click on the Fork button to create your own copy of your repo
+Go to https://aka.ms/DoITGirlsCodingSession and click on the Fork button.
+This will create your own copy of the repo that you can make changes to.

 ![alt text](instructionimages/imagefork.png)

+then click Create Fork

 ![alt text](instructionimages/imageForkScreen.png)